rahulgaur104/Miller_cookbook/README.md

 # Mercier-Luc-local-cookbook
-Local equilibrium to GS2 interface
+Local equilibrium to GX/GS2 interface

-This script creates a local Miller equilibrium for Tokamaks and generates all the relevant data needed for a gyrofluid calculation with GX or gyrokinetic calculation with GS2 of that equilibrium.
+This script creates a local Miller equilibrium for Tokamaks and generates all the relevant data needed for a gyrofluid calculation with GX or a gyrokinetic calculation with GS2 of that equilibrium.

 ## Limitations
 For the moment:
-* The code only works with Miller equilibria
+* The code only works with Miller(up-down symmetric) equilibria
-* There is no algorithm to handle more than 2 magnetic wells
+* There is no algorithm to handle more than 2 magnetic wells.
+Non-trivial to add arbitrary wells.
+See Jessical Baumgaertel's thesis(FIGG code).
-* Only kx = 0 data can be generated
+* Only kx = 0 data can be generated.
+Not hard to generalize.
-* No guarantee that the local equilibrium is MHD stable
+* No guarantee that the local equilibrium is MHD stable.
+Difficult.

 ## Relevant papers:\
 * [Non-circular, finite aspect ratio, local equilibrium model](https://aip.scitation.org/doi/10.1063/1.872666)R. L. Miller et al.\\